tutorials

 - replace

-package repository, even if you don’t care about declarativity - use home-manager to set up all your configs and apps declaratively with just one config file and use it on any machine
+aptorpacmanwith thenixpkgspackage repository, even if you don’t care about declarativity - use home-manager to set up all your configs and apps declaratively with just one config file and use it on any machine

 - use any

-package one time only and without bloat, fix dependency hell and weird dependencies
+nixpkgspackage one time only and without bloat, fix dependency hell and weird dependencies

-The best way to use Windows on Qubes OS
+How to install Windows on Qubes OS

 Installing Windows on Qubes OS can be tricky due to its closed-source nature.
-Unlike Linux templates designed for Qubes OS, Windows requires the installation of Qubes Windows Tools
+Unlike Linux templates designed for Qubes OS, Windows requires the installation of Qubes Windows Tools to function correctly (network, audio, etc.).
+This guide uses the qvm-create-windows-qube tool, which is the recommended and most secure method.